 - Eat seasonal, warm, cooked foods.
 Avoid raw salads and sandwiches.

-- Avoid oranges (or acidic foods) when you have cough, otherwise your cough will worsen.
+- Avoid acidic foods when you have a cough, otherwise, your cough will worsen.

 What can I do to fight off early signs of a cold?

 What are the best at-home Chinese remedies for coughs and colds?

 For a mucus-producing cough, you want to make sure you’re avoiding the mucus-producing foods mentioned above.
 William Lo also recommends eating steamed salted orange.